Skip to the content.

 The Skilton Connection

-Skilton’s papers — possibly the only surviving copies — have been scanned and are available in the GitHub repo.
+Skilton’s scanned papers are available in the GitHub repo.

 How to Cite